-IMPORTANT NOTICE: Landbay no longer accepting investment from retail investors.
-This page has been retained for reference purposes only.
+Landbay has made the decision to no longer accept investment from retail investors.
+This is a permanent business model change.
+We have retained this page for reference purposes only.
 If you are looking for property P2P platforms, consider reading our Kuflink and Loanpad reviews.

 On Thursday 5 December, an email was distributed to all investors with the message “This market is getting more competitive and whilst borrowers want lower rates and you want good returns, it simply does not make commercial sense for us to run this part of the business, which only accounts for around 3% of our funding.
 Landbay will continue to grow on the success with large institutional funders.”.